Oct 15 mins

 The government of Malaysia has also put in place an economic program that aims to create millions of jobs in Malaysia which in turn will attract foreign investment especially in strategic sectors such as Agriculture, Tourism, biotechnology, information and communications technology, and multimedia.

 There are four primary investment types from which an investor in Malaysia may choose from.
 An investor ought to select the type of investment to be made by analysing the characteristics, risks, and benefits associated with each type, then selecting an investment type which best suits the current circumstances.
+As usual, all forms of investments carry risks, and investors should take note of them (such as liquidity risks, forex slippage) before making foreign direct investments in Malaysia.
 The types of investments which one may choose are:

 Any foreign investor in Malaysia must have a well-crafted plan for the investments to be made.
-The investor must plan how much is to be spent, in what areas the money is to be invested, and the risks which would be involved.
+Investors should plan how much is to be spent, in what areas the money is to be invested, and the risks which would be involved.
 Taxation, Legal Matters, Licensing, Investment Sectors, and Investment Plans are among the most important points to be considered by any foreign investor.

-Set your personal financial goals.
-Consider the following questions:
+• Set your personal financial goals.
+Considering the following questions before entering the Malaysian market:

 Some factors to take into account: